 The Bodhisatta was once a wise young man.
 The king had two sons, and when he died, his eldest son had no interest in taking the throne.
 Instead, he left the city and lived in a remote border region.
 He told nobody there about his royal birth and took a job with a wealthy merchant family.
 But when people learned who he was, they would no longer let him work and they treated him like a prince.

 Later, the merchant asked if the prince could send a letter to his younger brother, the king, asking that his taxes be waived.
 The prince agreed to ask, and the king did it.
 He also ordered everybody else in the village and the surrounding countryside to pay their taxes directly to the prince.
-All of the money he collected and the honor he received made greed arise in his heart and he had his brother appoint him viceroy for the region.
-Later he decided he wanted to be king and he marched his troops to the palace, telling his brother to surrender the kingdom or fight for it.
-The king knew he would face trouble if he slayed his elder brother, so he agreed to step aside.
+All the money he collected and the honor he received made greed arise in his heart, and he had his brother appoint him viceroy of the region.
+Soon after, the prince decided he wanted to be king and he marched his troops to the palace, telling his brother to surrender the kingdom or fight for it.
+The king knew he would face trouble if he killed his elder brother, so he agreed to step aside.

 In the Lifetime of the Buddha

 The greedy king was an earlier birth of a brahmin who began felling trees on a riverbank so he could cultivate the land.
 That same morning, the Buddha divined that the brahmin was destined for a spiritual breakthrough, so while collecting alms, he went out of his way to chat with him.
 And the Buddha returned to talk again at each step of the growing process: clearing the roots, plowing, planting, and so on.
 The brahmin figured the Buddha came by so often because he wanted some of the grain after it was harvested, and he promised to give him some.
 The night before the brahmin was going to harvest his field, heavy rain flooded the river and swept away the entire crop.
 The brahmin was devastated and lay in bed crying.